Meyer Lab · / envelope external link doi pubmed bioRxiv

 Meyer Lab at UCLA

-We apply experimental and computational strategies to measure, model, and then therapeutically manipulate cell-to-cell communication, with applications in the development of immune and cancer therapies.
+We integrate experimental and computational strategies to measure, model, and therapeutically manipulate cell-to-cell communication, with applications in the development of immune and cancer therapies.

 News